anbhimi/anbhimi/README.md

 ### Work Experience

 ##### AI Software Engineer - Delta Airlines
-> Mar 2022 - Present
+> Apr 2022 - Present

+- Developed a Q/A model on top of OpenAI GPT 3.5 LLM using RAGs Pipeline for an internal application to improve the experience of reservation agents.
+- Designed metrics for evaluating RAGs Pipeline with inspiration from OpenAI “evals” framework and TruLens.
+This improved the answer generation of the LLM architecture by 23%.
+- Implemented project features independently - which involved design, infrastructure deployment, logic development and maintenance.
-- Developed a regression algorithm for travel prediction and analytics in an internal application.
+- Developed a classification algorithm for an internal application to improve travel analytics and prediction to alleviate employee travel experience.

 ##### Systems Software Engineer (Machine Learning) - Emory University
 > Jun 2021 - Mar 2022